SciML/Catalyst.jl/docs/src/introduction_to_catalyst/introduction_to_catalyst.md

 @parameters K n d
 nothing # hide
 ```
 Next, we create a production and a degradation reaction for each species.
-Normally, we'd have to list each reaction, but since we are building our model programmatically, we can utilise a `for`-loop.
+Normally, we have to list each reaction.
+However, since we are building our model programmatically, we can utilise a `for`-loop.
 Finally, the model is created using the the `ReactionSystem` constructor:
 ```@example intro_prog_sym
 rxs = []
 for (sp1, sp2) in zip([X, Y, Z], [Z, X, Y])